team-supercharge/nest-amqp/README.md

 In the subsections you can see how to send and receive messages, how to handle message transfer and how to use DTO classes to message payload transformation and validation.

+### Module import and connection options

+To create a connection, you have to set the connection details.
+The library provides an easy way to set the connection details via a string connection URI.
+The library will parse this connection URI and set the appropriate connection options.
+Besides, you can add your custom connection options or other library settings with the module options.

-### Create connection
+#### Create connection

 To create a connection, you have to import the `QueueModule.forRoot()` module into your application's root module.
-The `forRoot()` static method has 2 parameters: the first and required is the connection URI string, and the second is the *optional* connection options object.
-The connection options object extends the [Rhea's connection options](https://www.npmjs.com/package/rhea#connectoptions) and accepts these new properties:
+The `forRoot()` static method has 2 parameters: the first and required is the connection URI string, and the second is the *optional* module options object.
+To see the available module options, scroll down.
+Here is the example:
-* **throwExceptionOnConnectionError**?: A boolean value.
-If it's `true` then AMQPModule will throw forward the exception which occurs during the connection creation.
-Default value is `false`.
-* **acceptValidationNullObjectException**?: A boolean value.
-If it's `true` then AMQPModule will accept the message when a `ValidationNullObjectException` error was thrown.
-(ValidationNullObjectException will be thrown when message body is null).
-Otherwise the message will be rejected on `ValidationNullObjectException` error.
-Default value is `false`.

-> Note: the AMQPModule package does not support multiple connection!
+> Note: the @team-supercharge/nest-amqp package does not support multiple connection!

 ```typescript
 import { Module } from '@nestjs/common';